 The OCIO response to requests for public records is speedy.

 The agency will attempt to fill requests within 30 days, unless otherwise notified.

 OCIO will charge a fee to produce public documents when the actual cost of doing so is not incidental.

 - The fee will never exceed actual cost.

 - The actual cost of copies produced by printer or copier, with the first 30 pages provided for free.
 Actual cost of printed copies is 10 cents/page.

-- OCIO will estimate an administrative fee to compile records at a rate of $32/hour excluding the first three hours.
+- OCIO will assess an estimated administrative fee according to the hourly rate of employee(s) fulfilling the records request excluding the first three hours.
 The estimate will include the time to locate records, screen records, and to delete information that is not public, as well as personnel time to make copies and PDFs as needed.
 OCIO estimates that large groups of emails, including attachments and chains, can be screened and redacted at a rate of two minutes each.

-- There is a fee of $60/hour for electronic data or records that require special processing to format, edit, or compile.
+- OCIO will charge the hourly rate of the individual(s) performing the work for electronic data or records that require special processing to format, edit, or compile.
 If the data requiring special processing is maintained or administered by a third party, the requestor will pay the normal hourly rate charged by the third party to the department.

 - The OCIO will estimate the total fee and will notify the requestor.

 - If the fee is significant, the requestor is expected to pay in advance.

 - Once payment based on the estimated fee is received, OCIO will track the actual salary of personnel compiling the records.